JConquers/VR_Project_1/README.md

 ### PART D

-# Project Report: Image Segmentation using Traditional and Deep Learning Methods

 ## i.
 Introduction
 This project focuses on implementing image segmentation techniques using both traditional region-based methods and deep learning models such as CNN and U-Net.
 The objective is to segment facial regions accurately and compare the effectiveness of different methodologies.